Surname Saturday: My Fünfstück ancestors of Gleiszellen and Klingenmünster, Germany. Migration to Denmark.

 The beautiful photo above is of the charming wine village of Klingenmünster, Germany at the foot of the mountains.
 The photo is from a YouTube video Klingenmünster, Germany!
 Charming wine village 🍇 at the foot of the mountains 🏔️ /Autumn 4k walk from the GERMANIA 4K Youtube channel.

 Currently, Klingenmünster has 2,400 inhabitants and is part of the municipality of Bad Bergzabern in the Südliche Weinstraße (Southern Wine Route) district in the southern part of Rhineland-Palatinate, Germany.
 It’s located along the German Wine Route and is known for its vineyards, rolling hills, and picturesque villages.
 The region is also a popular destination for hiking.
-The village of Klingenmünster is located directly at the transition of the Palatinate Forest to the Rhineland plain, and is surrounded by vineyards.
+The village of Klingenmünster is located directly at the transition of the Palatinate Forest to the Rhineland plain and is surrounded by vineyards.
 The center of the village was once the important Benedictine abbey “Clinga Monasterium”, which is one of the oldest abbeys in Germany.
 High above Klingenmünster towers majestically the Landeck Castle, a ruined hill castle, accessible via hiking trails, the castle ruins of Heidenschuh and Schlössel can also be explored.

 My direct line:

-1. George Fünfstück
+1. George Fünfstück and Anna Florentina ____

 2. Maria Magdalena Fünfstück and Johannes Sambach